What is a smart motorway? Speed cameras, safety and hard shoulder use explained

 Smart motorways are meant to be a cost-effective way of increasing road capacity, but they’ve made headlines for the wrong reasons

-Smart motorways use variable speed limits to control the flow of traffic and, in some cases, instruct drivers to use the hard shoulder as a live running lane.
-These new types of road have been controversial though, with various concerns having been raised over how safe they are.
+Smart motorways use variable speed limits to control the flow of traffic and, in many cases, instruct drivers to use the hard shoulder as a live running lane.
+Breakdowns in live lanes have had tragic consequences, though, and the safety of smart motorways has now been called into question.

-The criticism of smart motorways is mainly aimed at what happens when a vehicle breaks down on an all-lane running (ALR) section of motorway, where every single lane including the hard shoulder is being used by live traffic.
+This criticism is mainly aimed at all-lane running (ALR) smart motorways, where every single lane - including the hard shoulder - is used by live traffic.
 When these were rolled out, they were not equipped with stopped vehicle detection (SVD) technology.

 When a broken-down vehicle is spotted, it then takes operators a further three minutes to change the signal for the obstructed lane to a ‘red X’.
 Even once this is done, though, many drivers have a tendency to ignore these red X signals, with Highways England issuing 180,000 warning letters for the offence between 2017 and summer 2018.